 - My Plans/My Plan+ are formally monitored by the SENCO.
 Support for staff is given, as appropriate. - The SEND register is formally reviewed at least twice a year.
 However, SEND support may be actioned/changed for any pupil throughout the academic year, if parents/carers, pupils or staff may identify a specific learning need which necessitates immediate support. - All interventions are regularly monitored and reviewed to identify impact of measures on pupil progress.
 Subject leaders monitor pupils progress for pupils with SEND. - Interventions are reviewed regularly by the class teacher (usually termly) to assess the impact. - The SENCO is subjected to the school procedures and processes for performance management.
-See Performance Management Policy. - Each year the SENCO produces an action plan and is linked to the School Action Plan (AP).
+See Performance Management Policy.
+As the SENCO is also the Headteacher, this forms part of the Headteacher appraisal process. - Each year the SENCO produces an action plan and is linked to the School Action Plan (AP).
 It is reviewed termly by the SENCO and the SLT. - The SENCO also produces an annual report on SEND provision and progress to governors, normally in term 2 in the form of the latter part of this document.
 This is made available to parents and external agencies via the school website.